Our Board

 Senior Partner, McKinsey & Company

-Ryan Brukardt is an eight-time camp graduate having attended both Space Camp® Alabama and Space Camp® Florida.
-He has been on the Board since November 2017.
+Ryan Brukardt is a nine-time camp Space Camp® graduate and both of his teenage girls have attended Space Camp®.
+He has been on the board since November 2017.

-Ryan supports McKinsey’s advanced-industries work (with a focus on global aerospace and defense companies) and leads the Firm's space practice globally.
-With more than 20 years of military and consulting experience, he specializes in corporate strategy, managing major business and operational transformations, building clients’ capabilities, and M&A advisory.
+Ryan leads much of McKinsey's global work in the Aerospace, Defense, and Space industry.
+With more than 20 years of military and consulting experience, he specializes in corporate strategy, managing major business and operational transformations, working-capital improvements, building clients’ capabilities, and M&A advisory.

 Before joining McKinsey, Ryan was a Partner at Booz & Company.
-Prior to starting his consulting career, he was a space and missile operations officer in the U.S. Air Force.
-He retired in 2019 from his last assignment as a Reservist, advising senior leaders on nuclear-policy matters at U.S. Air Force Headquarters, Pentagon, Washington DC.
+Prior to starting his consulting career, he was a space- and missile-operations officer in the U.S. Air Force.
+He retired in 2019 from his last assignment as a Reservist advising senior leaders on nuclear-policy matters at U.S. Air Force Headquarters at the Pentagon.

 Mr. Jeffrey H. Samz, Vice Chair